What’s your name and what are you studying?

 I applied for the scholarship after hearing about it from a close friend of mine who got it before me and they talked all the time about the cultural events that they participated in.
 So I got interested and started following Galilee on Social Media and I got to know more about the program, and finally I decided that I should participate in it.

 If it wasn’t for the program would you have been able to afford to go to Uni?

 Actually, even with the scholarship I have to find a part-time job to pay for all the university and dormitory fees, and personally speaking my father died when I was seven and our financial situation is not that great, so basically, it would have been hard for me to survive without the scholarship.

 What for you are the key benefits of the program?

-What are the biggest challenges you face in your day-to-day studies?
+Tell us some of the biggest challenges you face with your studies?

-What are your goals in life and what would you like to do after your studies?
+What are your goals in life and your plans for after University?

 What do you consider to be your greatest achievement to date?

 It is hard to pinpoint one achievement and consider it greater than others, but I think one of my achievements which I am proud of is succeeding in supplying up to 9000 refugees in a camp in Greece with all their needs for winter, including clothes and food.
 I played a major role in this from planning, organising to implementation at the end.